Adeel A. Mangi: Nomination to court of appeals

 Following the vacancy left by retiring judge Joseph A. Greenaway Jr. in June 2023, President Joe Biden announced his intent to nominate Mangi to serve as a United States circuit judge of the United States Court of Appeals for the Third Circuit on November 15, 2023.
 Mangi's nomination was received by the U.S. Senate and referred to the Senate Judiciary committee on November 27, 2023.
 Advocacy groups including the Leadership Conference on Civil and Human Rights, National LGBTQ+ Bar Association, and the National Council of Jewish Women submitted letters in support of Mangi's confirmation.

 On December 13, 2023, Mangi testified before the Senate Judiciary Committee during a hearing on pending judicial nominations.
-During this hearing, Mangi was questioned by senators not only on his past pro bono work and his years of service on the Advisory Board of Rutgers University's Center for Security, Race and Rights Advisory Board, but also on his application of the law.
+During this hearing, Mangi was questioned by senators not only on his past pro bono work and his years of service on the Advisory Board of Rutgers University's Center for Security, Race and Rights, but also on his application of the law.
 Mangi was repeatedly questioned on his involvement in organizations supporting Muslim communities and whether he condemned terrorism.
 In response, Mangi said that he would "unequivocally" condemn terrorist attacks, including the October 7 Hamas-led attacks on Israel, but that it would not be appropriate for him to take policy stances beyond that.

 In pursuance of U.S. Senate Rule XXXI, Paragraph 6, Mangi's nomination was returned to the President on January 3, 2024, and he was renominated on January 8, 2024.
 On January 18, 2024, his nomination was favorably reported out of committee by an 11–10 party-line vote.
 A month later, the Washington Examiner reported that in his Senate Judiciary Questionnaire Mangi had failed to include that he moderated a panel at the National Association of Muslim Lawyers annual conference in 2022.
 Mangi apologized to the Senate in writing for the "inadvertent omission" of the event from his questionnaire.
 Democratic senators Catherine Cortez-Masto, Joe Manchin and Jacky Rosen soon announced their opposition to his nomination.